Gregmus2/grpc-fts/README.md

 ### Streams

 Currently only server side streams are supported.
-Within this mode, the response that you are gonna specify in "response" key will apply for each element of the stream until it will be matched.
+Within this mode, the response should contain "stream" key with array of elements.
 In order to prevent utility from stuck, you can specify "timeout" key under "metadata" key in step object.
 It will be applied for entire call (including all messages).
 Status checks will apply for each element of the stream.

 Example